Michael Anne Bolene - SkillsUSA - Stillwater High School/Meridian Technology Center

 - Helped create several robots that were successful in competitions.

-NOW: Michael Anne is taking concurrent courses at Oklahoma State University and finishing her senior year at Stillwater High School.
-The interdisciplinary approach in her CareerTech engineering classes helped her score high on the ACT, and she was accepted into Columbia University’s chemical engineering program.
+NOW: An Ivy League student enrolled in Columbia University’s chemical engineering program.
+Michael Anne credited the interdisciplinary approach in her CareerTech engineering classes for the high ACT scores that helped her get into Columbia.
 After completing her degree she plans to attend medical school and become a doctor, working with an organization such as Doctors Without Borders.

 It’s all thanks to her instructors, she says.
 “By interweaving what we have already learned with what we’re currently learning and finding ways to apply the knowledge through hands-on projects, my instructors make learning difficult subjects seem fun,” she said.